On Versailles, Kidney Stones, and Dissonance

 • To feel more deeply, love more bravely, create more authentically.

-Jean-Féry Rebel wasn’t a young rebel in a leather jacket.
+Jean-Féry Rebel wasn’t a young rebel in leather and eyeliner.
 He was a white-wigged court composer, pushing the boundaries of sound when most of his peers were polishing their court manners.

 Play Rebel.
 Be one.